ollama4j/ollama4j/docs/docs/apis-generate/custom-roles.md

 Allows to manage custom roles (apart from the base roles) for chat interactions with the models.

+_Particularly helpful when you would need to use different roles that the newer models support other than the base roles._

 _Base roles are `SYSTEM`, `USER`, `ASSISTANT`, `TOOL`._

 ### Usage